-- Manufacturer name
+- 1. Manufacturer name

 - 2. Manufacturing date

-- 3. Vehicle identification number (VIN)
+- Vehicle identification number (VIN)

-- Model and package name
+- 4. Model, package name and year

 - Model number

-- 6. Model year

-- Engine type

 - Vehicle weight (European models)

-- 9. Vehicle engine power (European models)
+- 7. Vehicle engine power (European models)

 Identification Numbers

 The main components of your snowmobile (engine and frame) are identified by different identification numbers.
 It may sometimes become necessary to locate these numbers for warranty purposes or to trace your snowmobile in the event of loss.
 These numbers are required by the authorized Ski-Doo dealer to complete warranty claims properly.
 We strongly recommend that you take note of all the identification numbers on your snowmobile and supply them to your insurance company.